 The mental clarity and emotional balance I experienced after running created a powerful reward cycle.
 Rather than dreading my next workout, I found myself genuinely looking forward to it - not out of obligation but with real anticipation for that post-run feeling.

-This journey reinforced something essential: consistency paired with resilience truly equals fulfillment.
-Those small daily choices - putting on running shoes when motivation is low or pushing for one more kilometer when I'd rather stop - gradually accumulate into profound transformation.
+This journey reinforced something essential: consistency paired with resilience truly equals fulfilment.
+Those small daily choices - putting on running shoes when motivation is low or pushing for one more kilometre when I'd rather stop - gradually accumulate into profound transformation.

 As I rebuild this habit, I'm reminded that sometimes our most effective mental health tools don't require prescriptions or therapy sessions.
 They simply need movement and commitment to the process, one step at a time.